gPROMS training courses

 Accurately predicting process dynamics is particularly important for projects involving batch processes, plant startup/shutdown, product/feedstock changeovers, control system design, and others.

-Recent technological advances allow process engineers to optimise the design and operation of chemical processes with multiple design and operational decisions, taking into account a wide range of process constraints relating to safety, availability of resources, equipment capacity, etc. And using real-world data to validate the model is an inherent part of the model development process.
+Recent technological advances allow process engineers to optimize the design and operation of chemical processes with multiple design and operational decisions, taking into account a wide range of process constraints relating to safety, availability of resources, equipment capacity, etc. And using real-world data to validate the model is an inherent part of the model development process.

-The course is aimed at chemical and process engineers who wish to start using gPROMS® ProcessBuilder to create flowsheet models and use these to optimise the design and operation of batch, semi-batch and continuous processes.
+The course is aimed at chemical and process engineers who wish to start using gPROMS® ProcessBuilder to create flowsheet models and use these to optimize the design and operation of batch, semi-batch and continuous processes.

-This three-day course instructs attendees to effectively apply powerful optimisation techniques to real problems relating to process design, process operation and model validation.
+This three-day course instructs attendees to effectively apply powerful optimization techniques to real problems relating to process design, process operation and model validation.
 It combines tutorials and hands-on problem solving sessions.
 By the end of the course, participants will know how to: